What is stevia: benefit or harm? Stevia sweetener - beneficial properties and uses.

 7. Stevioside.

 Stevioside is a powder that is extracted from stevia.
-It is 101% natural product and has the following useful properties:
+It is 101% natural product and has the following beneficial properties:

 • mega-sweet (300 times sweeter than regular sugar);